 Suppress Konsist Test

-The @Suppress annotation serves as a powerful tool to control lines and static analysis tools.
+The annotation serves as a powerful tool to control lines and static analysis tools.
 When writing the Konsist test, there might be instances where the specific guard is not applicable due to certain project-specific reasons.
 The @Suppress

 annotation can be used to ignore those particular issues, ensuring that the codebase still adheres to the overall linting standards